Designing and Checking DVD Navigation

 Simply stated, the End Action (called End Jump in DVD Studio Pro) is where the viewer goes after the video stops playing.
 Depending on your content, after the First Play video finishes, you probably want your viewer either to jump directly to the Main Menu (with, say, an educational DVD) or perhaps to start viewing the Main Feature (as with wedding or other event videos).

-In DVDit, you designate the End Action from the Movie Tab of the Movie Attributes dialog (Figure 3, left).
+In DVDit, you designate the End Action from the Movie Tab of the Movie Attributes dialog (Figure 3, left)figure 3.
 In most instances, when you designate a menu as the End Action destination, you can also choose which button is highlighted when the menu appears.
 In Figure 3, I’ve selected the Main Menu as the target, with Button 1 highlighted.

 DVD Studio Pro also lets you insert a pause between the end of the content currently showing and the execution of the End Jump.
 This can be used either for effect, such as a long fade to black, or simply to give the viewer time to click other commands.